Italy breaks the record for unbeaten matches with a draw in Switzerland

-Italy set a football record for national teams by extending their unbeaten streak to 36 with a goalless draw on Sunday against Switzerland in the World Cup qualifying rounds, as penalty-hit specialist Jorginho failed again since the disgrace.
+Italy set a football record for national teams by extending their unbeaten streak to 36 with a goalless draw on Sunday against Switzerland in a World Cup qualifier, as penalty-kick Jorginho failed again from the penalty spot.

 The new European champions continue unbeaten under coach Roberto Mancini, over three years, leaving behind the record shared by Spain (2007-2009) and Brazil (1993-1996).
 Some attribute to Brazil 36 consecutive matches but one of those duels, against Romania, has no official recognition.